 Example 7.
 A "random" axiom.
 Experiments on several axioms which were more or less selected at random show that the resulting systems often degenerate.
-For example, suppose we have a ternary operator denoted by (x, y, z), which satisfies the axiom and this reduces both to (b, c, a) and to (b, c, d).
-Hence we find
+For example, suppose we have a ternary operator denoted by (x, y, z), which satisfies the axiom

-1. (a,

-$$(b, c, a), d) \rightarrow c$$
+1. (a, $(b, c, a), d) \rightarrow c$.

-.